 The Seattle-based Happy Film Company has been winning the portrait game for years.
 As a group committed to spreading joy, making lives easier, and doing things their own way, the Happy Film Company caught our attention.
-We got a chance to talk photography, and were lucky enough to hear their expert family portrait tips.
+We got a chance to talk photography with them, and they were kind enough to clue us in on their expert family portrait tips:

 1. Careful attention to background sets professional portraits apart.
 If there’s a stop sign or a stranger in the background, the photo instantly loses its impact.
 We also gravitate to more simple and solid backdrops.
 Instead of taking a photo in front of a garden with lots of random shrubs, we’ll stand the people close to one tree.
 The simple background makes it easier to focus on the subjects.
 We also love solid colors or textures in the background (e.g. brick walls, big metal doors).